Clarence Leonard Hay: Publications

 Hay is the editor of The Maya and Their Neighbors: Essays on Middle American Anthropology and Archaeology.
 In 1916, he wrote an introduction to his father's republished book, The Bread-Winners, an 1883 novel that had previously been published anonymously.
 In 1907, with the permission of his mother Clara Hay, his father was officially acknowledged as the author.
 Hay also collected an anthology of his father's poems, The Complete Poetical Works of John Hay, and had them published in 1916 as well.
 In the introduction to the book, he wrote that his father "was by inclination an author, he loved to write, and wrote easily, his diplomatic career he considered an accident, or rather a chapter of accidents."

 Personal life

 Hay married Alice Appleton, daughter of Francis R. Appleton, on August 5, 1914.
 The couple had two children.
 Hay died aged 84 in Paris, France on June 4, 1969.
-His estate was valued at $7 million dollars and was left to his wife and two children.
+His estate was valued at $7 million and was left to his wife and two children.
 Hay was active in several organizations during his life including, the New York Academy of Sciences, American Ethnological Society, Harvard Club of New York City, and the American Geographical Society.
 Hay also consulted with the New York City Police Department's bomb squad.